redmer/rdf-geopackage/README.md

 ## Usage

-Install using NPM locally `npm -g @rdmr-eu/rdf-geopackage` as a command line tool.
+Install using NPM locally `npm install --global @rdmr-eu/rdf-geopackage` as a command line tool.

 Check if it's installed correctly with `rdf-geopackage --help`.
 That should return the following help info.